- Home

-The Actual Milk Price Equivalent (AMPE), Milk for Cheese Value Equivalent (MCVE) and Milk Market Value (MMV) provide general estimates on market returns and the current market value of milk.
-They are based on UK wholesale price movements and can be used to identify general market price trends.
-They are updated on a monthly basis.
+Here we explain three indicators used to track milk market returns in the UK: Actual Milk Price Equivalent (AMPE), Milk for Cheese Value Equivalent (MCVE) and Milk Market Value (MMV).
+The figures are based on wholesale price movements and help show general market trends.
+The data is updated monthly.

 Overview

-• AMPE (Actual Milk Price Equivalent) is an indicator of the factory gate value of a litre of milk used for butter and skimmed milk powder
+- AMPE is an indicator of the factory gate value of a litre of milk used for butter and skimmed milk powder

-• MCVE (Milk for Cheese Value Equivalent) is an indicator of the factory gate value of a litre of milk used for mild Cheddar and whey powder/butter.
+MCVE is an indicator of the factory gate value of a litre of milk used for mild Cheddar and whey powder/butter.

-• MMV (Milk Market Value) is an indicator of the average market value of a litre of milk based on typical utilisation of milk in the UK.
+- MMV is an indicator of the average market value of a litre of milk based on typical utilisation of milk in the UK.
 Movements in the MMV correlate strongly with changes in farmgate milk prices in 3 months’ time

 As the data for these adjustments is always in arrears, AMPE and MCVE can only estimate actual market returns.